egusc/Company-Address-Scraper/README.md

 # Company-Detail-Scraper
-A JS web-scraper that takes an email address and finds information about the company
+A JS web-scraper that takes an email address and finds information about the company that email address belongs to.

 Requires prompt-sync.
 To install please use 'npm install prompt-sync'